 Moxabustion is a technique that involves the burning of the herb mugwort over specific points on the body, to promote healing.
 Moxabustion has been used throughout Asia for thousands of years.
 The translation for the word acupuncture literally means Moxabustion.
 The purpose of Moxabustion is to strengthen the blood, stimulate the flow of qi and maintain good general health.

-Cupping, like guasha, is another method of treating pain and stagnation through the body.
+Cupping, like guasha, is another method of treating pain and stagnation throughout the body.
 Using heat, the practitioner creates a vacuum in jars, and then applies the cups to the skin.
 The purpose of cupping is to draw up the underlying tissue and reduce stagnation.
 Cups are made of glass and come in many sizes.
 Cupping can be used to treat arthritic pain, abdominal pain, stomachaches, indigestion, headaches and other ailments.

 Electro acupuncture provides stronger stimulation to the acupuncture treatment and is often utilized with musculoskeletal and pain conditions.
 Electro acupuncture is used after the needles are in place to strengthen the nature of the qi sensation.
 It was first utilized in China during the 1930s and is now widely employed throughout the country.
 With the needles and electro acupuncture in place, a certain frequency is passed through the muscles, increasing the sensation and the effect of qi.

 Acupuncture is an effective treatment for many disorders including:

 - Neck and shoulder pain

 Women’s Health Issues

 - Chronic fatigue